-The scheme we proposed in this paper is inspired by schemes designed for the packet erasure broadcast channel, where each receiver observes the same transmitted packet but with a probability of erasure, and acknowledgement feedback is received by the transmitter from both receivers.
-Here, the delayed CSI that is fed back to the transmitter are the {\em erasure states} of the previous transmissions.
+The schemes we proposed in this paper are inspired by schemes designed for the packet erasure broadcast channel, where each receiver observes the same transmitted packet but with a probability of erasure, and acknowledgement feedback is received by the transmitter from both receivers.
+Here, the delayed CSI that is fed back to the transmitter is the {\em erasure states} of the previous transmissions.

 The goal of these packet erasure broadcast schemes is to exploit the fact that a packet intended for a receiver may be erased at that receiver but received at other receivers.
 These overheard packets become side information that can be exploited later.
 The basic scheme, initially proposed by~\cite{Jolfaei_XOR} for unicast setting, and then by~\cite{Larsson_ARQ} for multicasting setting, in the two--receiver case, works as follows.
 The transmitter sends packets intended for each receiver separately.
 If a packet is received by the intended receiver, then no extra effort is needed for that packet.
 But if a packet is received by the non-intended receiver, and not received by intended receiver, that receiver keeps that packet for later coding opportunity.
-Let us say packet $x_A$ intended for receiver $A$ is received by receiver $B$, and packet $x_B$ intended by receiver $B$ is received by receiver $A$.
+Let us say packet $x_A$ intended for receiver $A$ is received by receiver $B$, and packet $x_B$ intended for receiver $B$ is received by receiver $A$.
 In this case, the transmitter sends $(x_A\ \textrm{XOR} \ x_B)$.
 Then if receiver $A$ receives it, it can recover $x_A$ by subtracting $x_B$, and if receiver $B$ receives it, it can recover $x_B$ by subtracting $x_A$.
 In~\cite{Georgiadis_PEC}, the outer-bound of~\cite{Ozarow_BC_feedback} is used to show that the scheme of~\cite{Larsson_ARQ} is optimal.
-In~\cite{Wang_erasure_2, Tassiulas_erasure_K}, this two-receiver scheme is extended to more than two receivers, when all receivers have identical erasure probability.
+In~\cite{Wang_erasure_2_J, Tassiulas_erasure_K}, this two-receiver scheme is extended to more than two receivers, when all receivers have identical erasure probability.
 The scheme we proposed in this paper for the MIMO broadcast channel can be viewed as the counterpart to this scheme for the packet erasure broadcast channel.